 That said, if you think anti-anxiety medication might be needed, make sure you see a psychiatrist.
 This particular type of mental health professional is able to prescribe.

-Personal fit: The trusting relationship between you and your therapist, known as the “therapeutic alliance” can have a huge impact on the efficacy of therapy.
+Personal fit: The trusting relationship between you and your therapist, known as the “therapeutic alliance,” has a huge impact on the efficacy of therapy.
 Finding a therapist you feel comfortable with is particularly important for people who experience social anxiety, who may feel highly anxious about working with a therapist.

 The best way to judge how you might feel about a therapist is to ask for a preliminary phone call.
 This also enables you to ask about their experience and what therapy with them will be like.
 Try to speak to a few different therapists before deciding on a provider.